ibm-cloud-docs/sap-ase-managed/access.md

 - Access to an individual service instance in your account
 - Access to a specific resource within an instance

-Review the following tables that outline what types of tasks each role allows when you're working with `SAP ASE Cloud Edition on IBM Cloud`.
+Review the following tables that outline what types of tasks each role allows when you're working with `SAP Adaptive Server Enterprise, Cloud Edition by IBM`.
 Platform management roles enable users to perform tasks on service resources at the platform level.
 For example, assign user access to the service and create or delete instances.
-Service access roles enable user access to `SAP ASE Cloud Edition on IBM Cloud`.
+Service access roles enable user access to `SAP Adaptive Server Enterprise, Cloud Edition by IBM`.

 | Platform role | Description of actions                                                                                                                |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------- |